frozenproof/potum-on-cloud/README.md

 # Explanation
 The metadata files inside of the database folder tells the server what to find inside of the database, generated from 4_auto_metadata.py.

+We can also add google search index to allow others to visit our websites.

 # Debug lines

     <!-- <% console.log(table) %> -->